What you put in your body matters

 What’s not in Flex products:

-To start, our products are made without toxins, common allergens, and other materials of concern.
+To start, our products are not made with toxins, common allergens, and other materials of concern.
 Flex products are not made with:

 - PFOA, PFOs